theislab/mapqc/README.md

 ### What are the data requirements for using mapQC?

-In short, you need:
+In short, you need one AnnData object, including:
-- One AnnData object
 - A large scale reference, including only its healthy/control cells.
 - A mapped query dataset, with healthy/control cells (must-have) and case/perturbed cells (if you have them).
 - Metadata (see below)